EuclidLv/ACP-EPC/README.md

 ### 3. Data

    (a).
-This director contain the trained weight, training data, evaluate data and also the result.
+This folder contain the trained weight, training data, evaluate data and also the result.

 NOTE:
    All the path in the codes should replaced with your own path